Price's Scrub State Park: Activities

 The park has a 9.5-mile trail network.
 The trails in the north are more shaded with rolling hills, and the trails in the south are more sandy and open.
 Possible activities include horseback riding, hiking, birdwatching and cycling.
 Bicycling may be difficult in the sandy areas.
 Amenities include a grassy parking lot, picnic tables, portable toilets, and a watering trough for horses.

 Ecology

 The ecosystems are diverse, containing at least fifteen natural communities including upland mixed forests, depression marshes, scrubs, scrubby flatwoods, wet flatwoods and sinkhole lakes.
 In the northern part of the park, there is a moderately large sinkhole lake, called Water Lily Pond.

-There are canopies of sand pines and pond pines and has an understory of saw palmetto, fetterbush, gallberries, broom sedge, and saltbush among other flora.
+There are canopies of sand pines and pond pines and understory of saw palmetto, fetterbush, gallberries, broom sedge, and saltbush among other flora.
 Almost 70 species of birds have reported at the park.

 Archaeological significance

-Additionally, there is archaeological significance at the park as it contains part of a stagecoach route that went from Ocala to Micanopy in the 19th century.
+The park contains part of a stagecoach route that went from Ocala to Micanopy in the 19th century.
 It also contains prehistoric archaeological sites.